MycelialCords/Moon/_posts/2016-08-26-hihat-and-shaker-synthesis-thor-static-noise.md

 Modules used: Scream 4 Distortion => The Echo => Scream 4 Digital.
 /Sound Final Processing/

 **Feel** free to use any of the sounds and patches in your own tracks.
-To download everything I used here head to my [drive](https://drive.google.com/open?id=0BxDTpmbDjqHoQ0R2NExPWjB5c28).
+To download everything I used here, as well as some free loops and samples, head to my [drive](https://drive.google.com/open?id=0BxDTpmbDjqHoQ0R2NExPWjB5c28).
 I'd be more that happy to hear what you come up with.
-Also, if you don't use Reason but

 **Mycelial Cords**